 The Academic Evaluation provides a roadmap for completing degree requirements.
 Unlike a transcript, the Academic Evaluation shows how courses apply to requirements in addition to listing the courses taken and grades earned.

 We currently have two different versions of the Academic Evaluation available.
 Both versions show the same information, but the layouts are different, so we provide a PDF example explanation for both, as well as a text-only explanation (see below):

-- Web Portal/Quack Academic Evaluation, available in my.whitman.edu or through Quack in CLEo.
-Students and their advisers usually see this version.
+- Web Portal Academic Evaluation, available in my.whitman.edu.
+Students and their advisors usually see this version.

 For help interpreting transfer credit on an Academic Evaluation, please see How to Read a Transfer Equivalency Report.